 All of the presidential collections highlighted below are digitized and available online, and some have partial transcriptions which allow for keyword searching within the digital collection.
 Additionally, all the collections below are accompanied by an index, which can be found under the "Expert Resources" tab on the digital collections page.
 For information on how to use these indexes, consult the following link.

 The following collection titles link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content, including finding aids for the collections, are included when available.

 The following collection titles link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to additional online content, including finding aids for the collections and digital collections, are included when available.
 Collections not available online are available on microfilm.
 Many institutions own copies of the microfilm collections, and copies are also available for use in the Manuscript Reading Room.
 The papers of John Adams and John Quincy Adams, Rutherford B. Hayes, and Warren G. Harding are not in the custody of the Manuscript Division, but microfilm editions of these collections are available in the Manuscript Reading Room.
 All collections of presidential papers after Coolidge are held at the National Archives and Records Administration as part of their presidential libraries programExternal.

-Most presidential collections include an index to correspondence, which may be found under "Expert Resources" for the digital collections and in the bibliographic descriptions and catalog records.
+Most presidential collections include an index to correspondence, which may be found under "Expert Resources" on the digital collections and in the bibliographic description for those collections not yet available online.